Episcopal High School (Alexandria, Virginia): Athletics

-Episcopal fields 52 boys' and girls' interscholastic teams in 19 sports: baseball, basketball, climbing, crew, cross county, field hockey, football, golf, lacrosse, soccer, softball, squash, swimming, tennis, track and field, ultimate frisbee, volleyball, and wrestling.
+Episcopal fields 52 boys' and girls' interscholastic teams in 19 sports: baseball, basketball, climbing, crew, cross country, field hockey, football, golf, lacrosse, soccer, softball, squash, swimming, tennis, indoor track and field and outdoor track and field, ultimate frisbee, volleyball, and wrestling.
 Non-interscholastic programs, such as sports media, dance, cross training, and strength training, are also available.
+All students participate in the school's afternoon program and must earn athletic credits as part of the graduation requirements.
 There are varsity, junior varsity, and, for some sports, junior-level teams.
-Students are expected to complete three seasons of sports as freshmen, at least two as sophomores and juniors, and at least one as seniors.
-However, these requirements may be met by participation in non-interscholastic sports or by serving as managers for the scholastic sports teams.